m50dkp/trinitycore-docker/README.md

 $ docker build .
 ```

 Builds the trinity core project and tools.
+Tools are built to /usr/local/bin

 TODO:
-* Cleanup after building
 * Tools are built in the /build directory in the image.
 Will likely need those tools for map extraction, so
 map extraction needs to happen in here?